minirop/the-machinery-lua-system/readme.md

 * `get_scale()`: Retrieve the position of an entity.

 All three `get_*` methods return 3 values (`x`, `y` and `z` in that order).

+### light component

+* `set_light_color(r, g, b)`: Changes the light's color.

+## Properties

+You can declare a global variable named `properties` being a table where the key is the property's name and the value is the default value of the property.
+[Example](examples/properties.lua)
+They will appear in the property tab of the lua component.

+⚠️ It doesn't do anything.
+They are displayed but not editable nor used/usable. ⚠️